wilsonzlin/minify-html/README.md

 - Single quoted, with any `'` encoded.
 - Unquoted, with `"`/`'` first character (if applicable), `>` last character (if applicable), and any whitespace encoded.

-`class` attributes have their whitespace (after any decoding) trimmed and collapsed.
+`class` and `d` attributes have their whitespace (after any decoding) trimmed and collapsed.

 [Boolean attribute](./gen/attrs.json) values are removed.
-[Some attributes](./gen/attrs.json) are completely removed if their value is empty or the default value after any processing.
+[Some other attributes](./gen/attrs.json) are completely removed if their value is empty or the default value after any processing.

 `type` attributes on `script` tags with a value equaling a [JavaScript MIME type](https://mimesniff.spec.whatwg.org/#javascript-mime-type) are removed.